-NewAccess is based on a successful program known as ‘Improving Access to Psychological Therapies’ (IAPT) to support people with low to moderate depression or anxiety.
+NewAccess is based on a successful program known as ‘Improving Access to Psychological Therapies’ (IAPT) to support people with low to moderate anxiety or depression.

 IAPT was first trialled in two UK locations and after being judged a success, rolled out in a further 11 regions with 43,000 people accessing the service in the first six months.
 The recovery rates from the UK trial, in an average of five sessions, were around 50 per cent.

 In 2009 beyondblue funded a one-year study to evaluate the IAPT model’s suitability for Australia and created the NewAccess program.
-A study into the feasibility of NewAccess, undertaken by Flinders University and Northern Rivers Department of Rural Health, showed the model could work as a service to support people with mild to moderate depression and/or anxiety in Australia.
+A study into the feasibility of NewAccess, undertaken by Flinders University and Northern Rivers Department of Rural Health, showed the model could work as a service to support people with mild to moderate anxiety and/or depression in Australia.

 beyondblue launched the pilot NewAccess program in the Australian Capital Territory in October 2013, followed by New South Wales and South Australia in February 2014.
 The program was independently evaluated by Ernst&Young in December 2015.